 - Forging the header of any transmitted information packet, email or Usenet posting.

 - Modifying or tampering with any hardware, software, or configuration provided by Lightpath including but not limited to routers, switches, and cable modem configuration files.

 - Disrupting any aspect of the Lightpath Internet Network through any means.

 - Excessive use of bandwidth that, in Lightpath’s sole opinion, goes above normal usage or goes beyond the limit allocated to the user.

 - Assuming or assigning an Lightpath IP address that was not allocated to the user by Lightpath or its network.
-Business users should refer to the specific product Terms & Conditions for further clarification.
+Business users should refer to the specific Service Attachment for further clarification.

 3. Electronic Mail